remy/remysharp.com/public/drafts/cost-of-a-slide-deck.md

 ## Getting paid

-First of all: [you do not pay your own way](). **Absolutely not.** The very minimum you should be offered is travel and hotel costs covered (if applicable, ie. If it's a local meet up you probably can go without a hotel).
+First of all: [you do not pay your own way](https://remysharp.com/2014/03/07/youre-paying-to-speak). **Absolutely not.** The very minimum you should be offered is travel and hotel costs covered (if applicable, ie. If it's a local meet up you probably can go without a hotel).

 If should be your choice to turn down this expense.
-Ive written passionately about this, so do take a moment to read that too if you're unsure.
+I've written passionately about this (link earlier), so do take a moment to read that too if you're unsure.

-Should you charge, and how much?
+Should you charge and how much?

-Many others have written about this too.
+Many others have written about this too, Rachel Andrew in particular has an [excellent post](https://rachelandrew.co.uk/archives/2014/05/02/conference-speaking-transparency-and-fairness/) with additional links at the end.
 I can only speak from my own experience and let you take this as a basis for your own decisions.

 When I started out back in 2008, I was hugely flattered to be asked to speak (as a stand in for another speaker).
 I didn't charge, I didn't take any travel expenses, and I didn't attend the entire conference (partly also because it was very blue collar which doesn't appeal to me).
 I was thanked by the track host, and that was it.
-In my opinion pretty rubbish.
+In my opinion: a bit rubbish.

 The next few speaking gigs covered travel (mostly because they were abroad from the UK), and as I was an independent that wasn't representing a product or business.
 Then the first asked me how much do I charge.

-My rate fluctuated around £1,500+VAT plus expenses.
-Looking at my peers rates that sounds about right, perhaps a bit low (but this was 2009).
+My rate fluctuated around £1,500+VAT (~$2,000) plus expenses.
+Looking at my peers rates that sounds about right, perhaps a little low today (this was was 2009).

-If you've got a record of talks (even the same single talk) going down well, to me as an organiser, that's enough to show that you're a professional and that you should be paid for your time.
+If you've got a record of giving talks (even the same single talk) and it's well received, then to me, as an organiser, that's enough to show that you're a professional and that you should be paid for your time.

 Of course, the speaking fee doesn't cover your time at the event, it's a measly contribution to the days and days of preparation you've put into the work alongside your months and years of experience that leads you to have something to share in the first place.

 Should you be paid: yes.

-For me, somewhere along the line, I stopped asking for a fee.
-I don't really remember why, but there were a few times I asked for a fee, and the organisers said they didn't have the budget (which I disagree with on a fundamental level, but again, read my other post!)
-I suggested that *instead* they'd paid for my wife and son to accompany me and we have a day or two extra at the hotel.
+For me personally, somewhere along the line, I stopped asking for a fee.
+I don't really remember why, but there were a few times I asked for a fee, and the organisers said they didn't have the budget (which I disagree with on a fundamental level, but again, [read my other post](https://remysharp.com/2014/03/07/youre-paying-to-speak!)
+I suggested that *instead* they'd paid for my partner and child to accompany me and we have a day or two extra at the hotel.
 Every organiser agreed.
 It's a lot cheaper for them, and they get to keep their speaker.

 And so sometimes the event doesn't have the budget.
-For my event, ffconf, we budget for £500 honourium per speaker, per day (workshops are handled differently).
-If you're a first time speaker or veteran, we pay you the same amount (and obviously cover all travel, hotel, food, drinks etc).
+For my event, [ffconf](https://ffconf.org), we budget for £500 honorarium per speaker, per day (and workshops are handled differently).
+If you're a first time speaker or veteran, we pay you the same amount (and obviously cover all travel, hotel, food, drinks, etc).
 It's budgeted for.
 If you ask for more from me, I'll be a hard consideration.
 I'm not sure, but it's **important that you, the speaker, ask to be paid.**

 ## Hidden costs

+The reality is that giving a presentation and preparing a slide desk is rife with hidden costs, that you, the speaker, must bear.
+So when you agree to speak, remember that you're putting a lot of time and experience into the project.

+Those costs include:

+- Time away whilst travelling and being at the event
+- Time not working on your business creating the slide deck
+- Reading related material
+- Potentially preparing and testing code for demos
+- Learning the presentation software (I dare not upgrade Keynote to avoid breaking existing decks and having to learn a new UI)
+- Technical equipment (quite seriously the event should have this), i.e. power adapters, display adapters, clickers, presentation software

+I'm sure there's more.

+## Is it worth it?

+Over the years I've also had organisers tell me that presenting will increase my brand reach and lead to work.
+The first time I spoke on stage publicly was March 2008.
+There's in only one single instance in all the years I've spoken that I gained a new client as a direct result of speaking.

+Of course there's the cumulative value of speaking along with blogging, publishing open source software, tweeting(!) that does help find me new clients.

+I speak for the pleasure of sharing.
+I suspect, if you're reading this, you might be in the same boat.
+If the talk is costing you too much, monetary or otherwise (the otherwise being more important in my book), then to *me*, it's not worth it.

+The flip side of course is that speaking can lead you to new places in the world, and more importantly, introduce you to new people and your future friends.
+It has done for me, I'm sure it will do for you.